Employees garner Army Safety Guardian Awards for lifesaving actions

 |0

-This work, Employees garner Army Safety Guardian Awards for lifesaving actions, by Noe Gonzalez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Employees garner Army Safety Guardian Awards for lifesaving actions, by Leon Roberts, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.